MtGambelOak/MountGambelOak/README.md

 ### Holiday & seasonal flourishes
 - Extend `HOLIDAY_RANGES` or `HOLIDAY_FACTS` in `app/static/js/holiday-shared.js` to add celebrations.
 - After editing the schedule, run `node app/static/js/icon-update.js` to regenerate the emoji favicon and `app/static/data/holiday-details.json`.
 - `build.py` consumes `holiday-details.json` to render the footer emoji, trivia snippet, and default accent statically.
+The JSON also exposes the resolved `accentColor` hex for external consumers (e.g., bots).

 ---